 Instead of downloading the entire sensor array, guiding uses a small subframe.
 This greatly speeds up the guider download for many cameras.
 The default size is 32 x 32 pixels; however it may be adjusted from 16 x 16 to 128 x 128 pixels using the Track Box Size menu item.

 Multi-Star Guiding can be also configured under the Track Box Size menu item.
 This will use the full guide camera frame (or subframe configured in Guider Settings), and automatically average the measurement of multiple guide stars seen in the frame.
 This can provide more stable and precise guiding.
+In addition a virtual track box size for each guide star can be selected.
+In crowded fields this can be made smaller to reduce the probability of picking up more than one star in each track box.
+For longer focal lengths this can be made larger to enable larger dithering movements and improve guide star reacquisition following pier flip, etc.

 The Camera Settings command allows you to adjust certain camera parameters and settings specific to your autoguider.
 It is greyed out if the autoguider plug-in provides no such adjustments.
 Please refer to the section of Camera and Autoguider Setup that describes your autoguider.
 For third-party supplied drivers please consult the manufacturer's instructions.